omics-datascience/modulector/README.md

 ### MiRNA interactions

-Receives a miRNA ID (mirbase MIMAT ID or previous ID) and returns a paginated vector.
+Receives a miRNA and/or a gene symbol and returns a paginated vector.
 Each vector entry represents a miRNA-Gene interaction.
+If no gene symbol is entered, all mirna interactions are returned.
+If a mirna is not entered, all gene interactions are returned.
+If both are entered, the interaction of mirna with the gene is returned.

 - URL: `/mirna-interactions`
-- Required query params:
+- Query params:
-    - `mirna`: miRNA (miRNA code or Accession ID) to get its interactions with different targets
+    - `mirna`: miRNA (Accession ID or name in mirBase) to get its interactions with different genes targets.
+    - `gene`: gene symbol to get its interactions with different miRNAs targets.
+    - `score`: numerical score to filter the interactions (only interactions with a score greater than or equal to the parameter value are returned).
+*NOTE*: mirna or gene are required
 - Functions:
     - Ordering fields: `gene` and `score`
     - Filtering fields: filtering is not available for this service
     - Searching fields: `gene`
     - Pagination: yes
 - Success Response:
     - Code: 200